-Covid-19 coronavirus: Prime Minister Jacinda Ardern to update on pandemic
+Covid 19 coronavirus: Prime Minister Jacinda Ardern says supermarkets to open on Easter Sunday

 Seventy-four people with coronavirus have since recovered, he said.

-Fourteen people are in hospital - two people are in a stable condition in intensive care units.
+Fourteen people are in hospital and two people are in a stable condition in intensive care units.

 Bloomfield said there was still a strong link to overseas travel and contact with already confirmed cases.
+Clusters would be investigated and contact-traced, he said.